Highland Park Village: Amenities

 The Village Theatre, when it first opened in 1935 its construction cost more than $100,000.
 In 1979, the theater was renovated, with the balcony being converted into an additional screen.
 It was purchased by AMC Theatres in 1987, and the entire Art Deco interior was demolished, converting it into 11000 sqft of retail space, and two brand-new theater screens upstairs.
 It was once again renovated in 2010.
+The theater closed on March 16, 2020, and was used as retail space for Ralph Lauren until they relocated to Knox Street in 2025.
+The space is currently planned to be turned into an expanded Hermés store.